 - Use air-entrained concrete with either 3500 psi or 4000 psi to pour the pad.
 Air entrainment is specifically designed for exterior concrete as it reinforces the material’s integrity when extreme weather hits Tampa.

 - Trowel the concrete until level.
 It might be necessary to score control joints within the slab.
 Concrete naturally contracts and expands so cracking will occur at some point in the future.
-If you’re working with a rectangular slab, use the control joints to form square-shaped segments that contain the slab’s cracking across posterity.
-Industry experts unanimously agree that the square pattern is optimal to mitigate the odds of a random cracking within the slab that leads to cracks within these joints.
+If you’re working with a rectangular slab, use the control joints to form square-shaped segments that help contain the slab’s cracking.
+Industry experts unanimously agree that the square pattern is optimal to mitigate the odds of a random cracking within the slab.
 Do not make the squares any larger than a maximum size of 15’x15′.

-- If you’re dealing with egregiously large slabs or surrounding concrete pavement, expression joints might be required.
-Lean on ACPLM’s pavement aficionados to help with the placement of these expansion joints.
+- If you’re dealing with extremely large slabs or surrounding concrete pavement, expression joints might be required.
+Call ACPLM’s pavement professionals to help with the installation of your dumpster pads.

 - Once the concrete has partially set, it’s time to apply a broom finish.

-- When the concrete has fully set, strip forms and move them away from the work site.
-If necessary, use nearby dirt to backfill voids where these forms originally existed.
+- When the concrete has fully set, remove the forms.
+If necessary, use nearby dirt to backfill voids from the forms.

 - Discard any leftover debris.

 - Let the dumpster pad rest for a week.
 If necessary, normal, everyday vehicles can traverse the area.
-Heavy traffic should be redirected away from this sensitive space.
+Heavy traffic should be redirected until the pad is cured.

 Reach out to ACPLM today for a property analysis and quote.
 Contact us today at 888-959-9637.